 Nutrition for stronger nails and hair

 “You are what you eat,” as the saying goes, and that applies to nails and hair too.
 Your hair and nails are made out of keratin, a fibrous structural protein.
-The same protein is also what makes feathers, horns, and hooves in the rest of the animal kingdom.
-In order to strengthen your hair and nails, your body has to be able to manufacture keratin efficiently.
+The same protein also makes feathers, horns, and hooves in the rest of the animal kingdom.
+To strengthen your hair and nails, your body has to be able to manufacture keratin efficiently.

 - Stay hydrated – Your body’s most important resource is always water.
 Pop, juices, or caffeinated drinks won’t substitute here, because sugar and caffeine will dehydrate you.
 You need plain old H2O.